Fine Scale Atmospheric Processes and Structures (FISAPS)

 United Kingdom

-Data for the United Kingdom including Gibraltar, St Helena and the Falkland Islands from 1990 onward are available for registered users at the British Atmospheric Data Centre (BADC):
+Data for the United Kingdom including Gibraltar, St Helena and the Falkland Islands from 1990 onward are available for registered users at the Centre for Environmental Data Analysis (CEDA, formerly BADC):

-Also available at BADC are data for UK Antarctic stations Halley and Rothera:
+Also available at CEDA are data for UK Antarctic stations Halley and Rothera:

 USA